-“The Biden-Harris administration is pleased to express its strong support for the candidacy of Dr. Ngozi Okonjo-Iweala as the next director-general of the WTO,” the Office of the U.S. Trade Representative, which develops and coordinates policy within the president’s team, said in a statement.
-“She is widely respected for her effective leadership and has proven experience managing a large international organization with a diverse membership.”
+"The Biden-Harris administration is pleased to express its strong support for the candidacy of Dr. Ngozi Okonjo-Iweala as the next director-general of the WTO," the Office of the U.S. Trade Representative said.
+"She is widely respected for her effective leadership and has proven experience managing a large international organization with a diverse membership."

 Biden's nominee for U.S. trade representative, American lawyer Katherine Tai, has not yet been confirmed by the U.S. Senate.

 The office she is nominated to lead, however, also noted it was "particularly important to underscore that two highly qualified women made it to the final round of consideration for the position of WTO director general — the first time that any woman has made it to this stage in the history of the institution."